Skip to main content

 First, you should carefully consider whether using a credit card is a good choice for you.

+• How you approach money and spending: Are you good at managing bills, stress, and budgets?
+Do you make payments on time?
+Is your budget maxed out?
+Do you have experience successfully managing credit cards and loans?
 You know yourself and your finances best.
-If you already struggle with credit card debt, consider other options, as it could introduce extra stress and strain on your finances.
+If you already struggle with credit card debt, you may want to consider other options, as it could introduce extra stress and strain on your finances.

 Take Advantage of Promotions

-That can include signing up for a new card with a current promotion – something Christine says you should plan to "shop around" for.
+Choosing the right card can include signing up for a new card that is having a current promotion – something you should plan to “shop around” for.

-"Some cards will have 12 months, 18 months with no interest," she explained.
-"That can be a good option for someone holiday shopping – especially if that promotion also includes balance transfers.
-So, if you’re paying on multiple cards with higher interest, you could switch your balances over to the new card and take advantage of that interest-free promotional rate in addition to checking off your gift list.”
+If a card has 12 or 18 months with no interest, that card could be a good option for holiday shopping--especially if that promotion also includes balance transfers.
+With balance transfers, you can switch over multiple cards with higher interest to the new card and take advantage of that interest-free promotional rate in addition to checking off your gift list.

 Use Rewards Cards